Canadian Rockies Itinerary – How to Spend of 3 Days in Banff and Jasper

 Downtown Canmore

 Once you’re done exploring Lake Louise and the surrounding areas for the day, head into Canmore for a quieter taste of downtown life.
 In Canmore things are a bit more spread out than downtown Banff, so you may want to consider coming in a car.
-I’d recommend visiting Canmore Brewing or The Grizzly Paw Pub (skip the food, go for the brews and views).
+I’d recommend visiting Canmore Brewing Company or The Grizzly Paw Pub (skip the food, go for the brews and views).

-Day Three – Peyto Lake + Jasper
+Day 3 – Peyto Lake + Jasper

 the drive to jasper